USS Pigeon (ASR-6): 1941

 Pigeon was moored in a five-ship nest at the Cavite Navy Yard on 10 December 1941 when Japanese bombers launched massive raids.
 But Commander Hawes had relieving tackles rigged, steam at throttle, and men ready for action.
 His foresight saved Pigeon and submarine Seadragon.

-Pigeon's four machine guns—two .50 in and two .30 in—were no match for Japan’s high-altitude bombers, but she could outsmart them.
+Pigeon's four machine guns—two .50 in and two .30 in—were no match for Japan's high-altitude bombers, but she could outsmart them.
 She cleared the dock lashed to Quail then cut loose and both ships maneuvered clear of bombs which fell close astern.

 Soon Cavite Navy Yard was engulfed in explosions and flames.
 In the nest which Pigeon had occupied lay submarine Sealion—her pressure hull pierced by bomb hits and beyond salvage—and Seadragon, damaged and without power to get underway.
 With them were the minesweeper Bittern with a gasoline lighter as well as another lighter moored astern.

-While Pigeon maneuvered to save Seadragon, Machinist Rollin M. Reed and Watertender Wayne E. Taylor jumped in a surf boat to haul the burning lighter clear, got the gasoline lighter out of reach of flames, then assisted another small boat in hauling Bittern off from the dock and to safety.
+While Pigeon maneuvered to save Seadragon, Machinist Rollin M. Reed and Watertender Wayne E. Taylor jumped in a surf boat to haul the burning lighter clear, moved the gasoline lighter out of reach of flames, then assisted another small boat in hauling Bittern from the dock to safety.

 Soon, the flames and explosions reached the torpedo overhaul shop exploding torpedo warheads which hurled fiery missiles over Pigeon.
 Nevertheless, Pigeon calmly placed her stern across the end piling and ran a line some 20 ft to Seadragon and hauled the submarine clear of the dock.

 Seadragon's hull was already scorched from flames that swept the wharf.
 Just as Pigeon pulled the submarine backward to the channel, a big fuel tank exploded and spewed a horizontal wave of fire that blistered the hulls of both ships.
 Once Seadragon reached the channel, her skillful crew worked her out into the Bay.
-Her leaks were plugged and her pressure hull was patched by submarine tender Canopus when she departed for Soerabaja, Java on 16 December.
+Her leaks were plugged and her pressure hull was patched by submarine tender Canopus when she departed for Surabaya, Java on 16 December.
 Pigeon received the first Presidential Unit Citation awarded a ship of the United States Navy for her heroism in saving Seadragon.